 Submit complete applications via the online application form HERE.

-Review of applications will begin immediately, and all applications accepted through January 25, 2022 will receive full consideration.
-Review of applications may continue beyond January 25, 2022 until the position is filled.
+Review of applications will begin immediately, and all applications accepted will be reviewed on a rolling basis until the position is filled.
 A select number of applicants will be invited to campus and will be asked to provide teaching demonstrations in coursework applicable to this position.
 These candidates will also join faculty and administrative colleagues in a variety of meetings throughout their visit to campus.

 Manhattan School of Music’s Mission Statement